 Market Size and Growth

-Total global sales to contact centers were approximately $800 million in 2009.
-This is a mature market growing in the low single digits.
+Total global sales to contact centers were approximately $1,144 million in 2015 This is a mature market growing in the mid-single digits.

 The two dominant market leaders are US-based Verint Systems and Israel-based NICE Systems.
-These two companies alone account for 70% of global sales.
+These two companies alone account for 80% of global sales.
 Sixteen other vendors share the remaining 30% of global sales.
-The fastest-growing of the second tier vendors are CallCopy and VPI.
+The fastest-growing of the second tier vendors are Calabrio and ZOOM International.

 Key Vendor Trends